 4) There’s an additional baby eagle in the nest.

-5) The Hawkeye Flag has changed to the Iowa State Flag (top right corner).
+5) The Hawkeye Flag has swapped places with the Iowa State Flag.

 6) All the quilts on the quilt barns have changed locations.

 7) There’s a ghost coming out of Spook Cave.

 8) There’s an additional sailboat in Spirit Lake.

 10) The Dear Abby Article is now titled Dear Abby.